-An Actionable Approach to Data Quality for Cultural Heritage Institutions
+An Actionable Approach to Data Quality for Cultural Heritage Institutions30th October 2019

 In this post I’m introducing a new data quality portal that we are currently testing with the K-samsöks data partners.
 It’s a data quality tool without any percentages or metrics.

 To solve data quality issues at cultural heritage institutions (or anywhere) two key things need to be achieved:

 - Awareness - individuals need to be aware of the specific data quality issues present in their data.

 - Actionability - individuals need to have the tooling and knowledge to find individual and fix quality issues.